Guard of honour: Greece

 In Greece, the Presidential Guard is a unit of the Greek Army guarding the Tomb of the Unknown Soldier and the Presidential Palace.
 Its members, known as Evzones, must be taller than 1.85m and are trained hard as their duty includes standing completely still for more than an hour 4 times a day.
 They are famous for their military discipline, the ability to stand motionless without even blinking, their stylish walking and the uniform which derives from traditional Greek dress.
 A tri-service guard of honour composed of servicemen from the Hellenic Army, the Hellenic Navy, and the Hellenic Air Force is maintained as part of the Ministry of National Defence.

 Hungary

+The official honour guard of the Third Hungarian Republic is currently the Hungarian Defence Forces' 32nd National Home Defence Ceremonial Regiment (32.
+Nemzeti Honvéd Díszegység), which provides sentries for the Sándor Palace in Budapest.

-Until 31 December 2006 Hungary's honour guard was the Hungarian Defence Forces's 32nd Budapest Guard and Ceremonial Regiment.
-Following that regiment's disbandment, and until 31 December 2010, honour guard duties were taken over by the Ceremonial Battalion branch, part of the MH Támogató Dandár (MH TD, HDF Support Brigade).
-On 1 January 2011, the responsibility for honour guard duties were passed to Nemzeti Honvéd Díszegység (the National Home Defence Ceremonial Band), a part of the MH TD.
+Until 31 December 2006, Hungary's honour guard duties were performed by the Hungarian Defence Forces' 32nd Budapest Guard and Ceremonial Regiment.
+After this regiment was disbanded, from 1 January 2007 until 31 December 2010, the honour guard responsibilities were assumed by the Ceremonial Battalion, a unit within the HDF Support Brigade (MH Támogató Dandár).
+On 1 January 2011, the duty of providing the national honour guard was taken over by the 32nd National Home Defence Ceremonial Regiment, which is also part of the MH Támogató Dandár.

-The official honour guard of the Hungarian People's Republic is currently the Hungarian People's Army's 7015th Ceremonial Regiment.
-The regiment provides sentries for the Sándor Palace in Budapest.
+During the period of the Hungarian People's Republic, the official honour guard was the Hungarian People's Army's 7015th Ceremonial Regiment.